Online Counselling for Self-Doubt, Overwhelm & Overthinking

 It makes sense if these experiences have left a mark and shape how you relate to yourself and the world.

-In therapy, we can gently explore how these patterns developed, what they’ve helped you survive, and what you might need now.
+I help clients to understand how these patterns developed, what they’ve helped you survive, and what you might need now.
 This often includes making space for feelings that were once pushed aside, and recognising needs that were never fully acknowledged.

 ☑︎ Understand and name your emotions, without fear of being “too much”